 It’s said all too often in corny travel movies or wispy travel documentaries, “it is the journey that matters, not the destination”.
 The same can be said when wildlife watching, it’s about the experience of being in an untouched ecosystem rather than the animal sightings themselves.
 Sure, when you go on safari you expect to see the Big 5, but often the most incredible wildlife encounters can be the colours of the flowers in bloom, the family of meerkats fighting a cobra or the anteater sniffing its way through the undergrowth.
 Nothing sums up this mantra more than my hike through Periyar National Park in Thekkady, South India.

+South India has so much to offer everyone.
 I journeyed from the cultural heartland of South India, Tamil Nadu, on the eastern front.
 A highlight in itself, the astounding ancient temples and well-preserved cultural traditions of Tamil Nadu make for a stark contrast to the more relaxing, coconut tree adorned western state of Kerala.
 To reach the canals and beaches of Kerala by car from the west, you must travel through the Western Ghats mountain range.

 The Western Ghats is a wildlife hotspot, literally!
 It forms part of one of the planet’s Global Biodiversity hotspots, recognized for their high level of species richness and endemic species (meaning many of the species there are found nowhere else!).

 Naturally, this level of intrigue attracts wildlife enthusiasts to Thekkady, nestled amongst peaks of spice plantations and tropical forest.
 It is known as the gateway to Periyar National Park and is the destination of my wildlife walk.